 Wooden Shoe Tulip Festival

-Pack a picnic and head out to Woodburn for the Wooden Shoe Tulip Festival, happening March 20 – May 3, 2020.
+Pack a picnic and head out to Woodburn for the Wooden Shoe Tulip Festival (March-April).
 Explore the tulips, all in brilliant, Easter-inspired hues.
 This year’s festival boasts 40 acres of flower fields and offers food by Mt.
 Angel Sausage Company, tram and hay wagon rides, a children’s play area and wine tasting nearby.
 Don’t forget your camera and rubber boots.

 Camellia Festival and Run/Walk